1965 to Present

 Our Sisters in the 21st Century

 From their earliest days, education has been important.
 In 1878, the Sisters of the Most Precious Blood opened a Normal School for Teachers.
 It remained open as St. Mary’s College of O’Fallon until 1988.
-The Sisters sponsored St. Elizabeth Academy as a boarding school for girls in 1882, which today remains a quality all-girls’ high school for students with a wide range of abilities and diverse backgrounds, located in the heart of St. Louis City.
+The Sisters sponsored St. Elizabeth Academy as a boarding school for girls in 1882, which transitioned into an all-girls’ catholic high school for students with a wide range of abilities and diverse backgrounds.
+The school remained open until June 2013.
 The congregation started St. Mary’s Academy in O’Fallon in 1964 as a small, private Catholic girls’ high school, remaining open until 1990.
 From 1966 until 2007, the Sisters sponsored Linda Vista Catholic School, a Montessori pre-school and grades one through eight.

 Beyond educational settings, St. Elizabeth Adult Day Care Center was opened in 1981 on the site of St. Elizabeth Academy to care for the elderly.
 Since then, six additional adult day care sites have opened across the St. Louis metropolitan region.
 In 1993, the Sisters sponsored the Centers for Professional and Pastoral Services which offer counseling and other human services.